 Thank you for your interest in the Law School.
 I hope that the information in this booklet gives you the information that you need.
-If you need any further information, do not hesitate to contact me.
-My email address is: Mitchell.Davies@gov.ky.
-For general administrative inquiries, contact TBLSadmin@gov.ky
+If you need any further information, do not hesitate to contact me or any of my staff.
+You will find all our contact details at the end of this booklet.